-The Molecular Pathology Unit is intended to spearhead opportunities for bridging basic and clinical research efforts by more precisely optimizing the development, characterization and utilization of models of human disease.
+The Molecular Pathology Unit is intended to spearhead opportunities for bridging basic and clinical research efforts by more precisely optimizing the development, characterization, and utilization of research models of human disease.
 The initiative approach includes both applied research and collaborations aimed at developing new reagents, methods, and technologies in preclinical diagnostic medicine; thus enhancing capabilities to integrate molecular and systemic aspects of disease mechanisms.
-Designing and employing state of the art medical and pathology investigative tools to the study of animal models will help promote translational phenotype comprehension, and therefore improve model predictability for human cancer diseases.
+Designing and employing state-of-the-art medical and pathology investigative tools to the study of models will help promote translational phenotype comprehension, and therefore improve model predictability for human cancer diseases.

 List of Services